radhikaa188/final_prototype/README.md

 Backend-Only Credentials
 ```

-Production CORS is restricted to trusted frontend origins rather than using a wildcard origin.
+Production CORS is restricted to explicitly trusted frontend origins rather than using a wildcard origin.

+Sensitive credentials are kept on the backend and are not exposed through frontend configuration.

 ---

 # Simulation & Demo Environment

-Revora AI provides a controlled payment simulation environment for demonstrating the complete recovery lifecycle without requiring live financial transactions.
+Revora AI provides a controlled payment simulation environment for demonstrating the recovery lifecycle without requiring live financial transactions.

 A simulated payment can move through: